Reports that Taliban ceded Bagram Air Base to US are unfounded

 In an April 6 statement, chief Taliban spokesman Zabihullah Mujahid said the reports of US involvement in Bagram are "propaganda" and that the "Afghan people know it's impossible."

-"Afghanistan is an independent country, and it has independent forces.
+He told government-owned broadcaster Radio Television Afghanistan: "Afghanistan is an independent country, and it has independent forces.
 There is no need for any other military presence, nor will it be allowed.
-Afghanistan is a country that has peace and security, there is no need for such a step," he said to government-owned broadcaster Radio Television Afghanistan (archived here).
+Afghanistan is a country that has peace and security, there is no need for such a step" (archived here).

 CIA Director of Public Affairs Liz Lyons also denied the claims that Ellis has traveled to Bagram.